The Scientific Teaching Course

 Jennifer Knight (University of Colorado, Boulder) Sarah Miller (University of Wisconsin–Madison), Jo Handelsman (University of Wisconsin–Madison)

-Codon Learning will collaborate with Tiny Earth to develop, evaluate, and disseminate a Scientific Teaching Course (STC) that integrates AJEDI (antiracist, just, equitable, diverse, inclusive) principles.
+In collaboration with Tiny Earth, Codon Learning is developing a Scientific Teaching Course that integrates AJEDI (antiracist, just, equitable, diverse, inclusive) principles.
 Educators from diverse backgrounds will co-create the free, digital course modules for college instructors.

 The book Scientific Teaching, written by Jo Handelsman, Sarah Miller, and Christine Pfund in 2007, provides a pedagogical framework for active learning, assessment, and diversity that is designed to help STEM instructors teach with the spirit and rigor they bring to scientific research.